nestjs/schematics/README.md

 ### Notes

-Currently only Rest Api is supported, graphql support is coming next stay tuned!
+this package is synced to the version 10.1.4 of [@nestjs/schematics](https://www.npmjs.com/package/@nestjs/schematics) Currently Prisma crud is only supported for Rest Api, graphql support is coming next stay tuned!

 ## Stay in touch